bellingcat/ukraine-timemap/CONTRIBUTING.md

 1. Make sure you have a [GitHub account](https://github.com/signup/free)
 2. Fork the repository on GitHub.
 This is necessary so that you can push your changes, as you can't do this directly on our repo.
 3. Get set up with a local instance of timemap and datasheet-server.
-The easiest way to do this is by reading [this blog post on our website](https://forensic-architecture.org/investigation/timemap-for-cartographic-platforms).
+The easiest way to do this is by reading [this blog post on the forensic architecture website](https://forensic-architecture.org/investigation/timemap-for-cartographic-platforms).
+4. [Join the Bellingcat Discord server](https://discord.gg/bellingcat), this is our main community hub.
+Check out the #tool-and-sites and #tech-support channels for support with the ukraine-timemap.
-4. [Join our Discord server](https://discord.gg/PjHKHJD5KX).
-Here you'll be able to track commits that are actively being made across our projects; but more importantly it's where you can ask questions if something's not clear or not working as you expect.
-The #timemap and #support channels are the two best places to ask questions about setting timemap up.
+   Also consider joining the [Forensic Architecture Discord](https://discord.gg/PjHKHJD5KX), the #timemap and #support channels are the two best channels to ask questions about setting timemap up.

 Once you're set up with a local copy of timemap and datasheet-server, you can start modifying code and making changes.